JetBrains/intellij-platform-plugin-template/README.md

     └── MyProjectService.kt             Project level service
 ```

 These files are located in `src/main/kotlin`.
 This location indicates the language being used.
-So if you decide to use Java instead, sources should be located in the `src/main/java` directory.
+So if you decide to use Java instead (or in addition to Kotlin), these sources should be located in the `src/main/java` directory.

 To start with the actual implementation, you may check our [IntelliJ Platform SDK DevGuide][docs], which contains an introduction to the essential areas of the plugin development together with dedicated tutorials.